dhanushanthp/Level2Trader/ReadMe.md

 # BID and ASK
-The bid and ask should not be aggregared.
+The bid and ask should not be aggregated.
 Because those are not executed trades.
 It's just display as a flash values.
 On other hand the last data should be aggregared Because those are completed trades.

 # Check List
 1. Why some time delay between tws and api
-    a. after chacing the terminal clearing to 100, the delay reducsd
+    a. after changing the terminal clearing to 100, the delay reduced
 2. If there is no delay, Is the values compare to tws is almost same match as the terminal values.
     1. Last on BID
     2. Last on ASK